 Both Dojo and Good!Jack appear to have a lot of, uh, "admiration" towards Master Fung.

 In the mermaid episode, Jack also seems to have a major fanboy crush on Klofange, to the point of having a bit of a breakdown and saying that he "needs alone-time" when he finds out that Klofange is actually good.
 Wuya called him Jack's "special friend".

 According to Hannibal Bean, at one point, Master Monk Guan was "the one Chase Young consider(ed) closest."

-There's some of this in Tom and Jerry as well, considering the fact that both Tom and Jerry are males.
+There's some of this in Tom and Jerry between the two title characters amongst all the Foe Yay.
 Jerry even kissed Tom more than once, just to annoy him.

 In World Of Quest, there's evil partners Lord Spite and General Ogun.
 There's been more than a few occurences of Ogun carrying Spite, and they apparently met at an evil mixer and have celebrated an "anniversary".
 On top of that, when Spite is working with Deceit, Ogun pretty much acts like a jealous girlfriend.